varya/varya.github.com/src/documents/posts/image-diffs-with-git/index_en.html.md

 Varyas-MBP £ ~/path/to/project ⤳ master*
 ```

-Now, having modified images in the repository, I may run `git diff` command over each of them, and see something like
+I can run `git diff` over each of the modified images to see the following:
-this:

 ![](/posts/image-diffs-with-git/diff1.png)

 ![](/posts/image-diffs-with-git/diff2.png)

-In every picture you can see previous version of an image at the left side, current version at the right side and
+For every picture displayed, I can see a previous version (on the left side), a current version (on the right side) and
-visually represented difference in between.
-This is very useful for spotting what exactly has been changed in the image.
-It is clear if one particular image detail
-was shifted, or if some color has changed, or if an image was acidentally mixed with another one.
+visually represented difference (in between).
+This feature is useful for tracking exact changes im the image.
+Now, I can
+easily spot if some particular details were shifted, some colors were changed, or a picture was accidentally blended
+with another one.

-You may teach git at your machine to do the same.
-First, install imagemagick needed for visual comparison.
-For the
+You can configure git to do the same.
+First, install ImageMagick to provide a visual comparison.
+Note that for the
-latest versions of OS X it is important to have it with X11 support.
-If you are using `brew`, install like that:
+latest versions of OS X you need to install a package with a support of X11.
+To install with `brew`, do the following:

 ```
   › brew install imagemagick --with-x11
 ```

-Then, create a script which compares 2 given images.
-Run `cat ~/bin/git-imgdiff`, and insert inside:
+Then, create a script to compares two given images.
+Run `cat ~/bin/git-imgdiff`, and paste inside:

 ```
 #!/bin/sh
 compare $2 $1 png:- | montage -geometry +4+4 $2 - $1 png:- | display -title "$1" -
 ```

-Test the script.
-It must do the comparison if 2 images are processed with it like:
+Now, test the script.
+It should do the comparison of two processed images:

 ```
   › ~/bin/git-imgdiff img1.png img2.png
 ```

-The last steps are to teach git use this script when dealing with images.
+At this step, you need to show a comparisson of two processed images.
+For that, define the image files their extensions

-You describe what are the files to consider images (based on their extensions) in a special file.
-Run
-`cat ~/.gitattributes`, and paste inside:
+in a special file.
+Run `cat ~/.gitattributes` and paste the following:

 ```
 *.gif diff=image